YanchWare/fractal-samples/azure/aks-full-sample/README.md

-# AKS with minimum requirements sample
+# AKS with all possible options sample

 ## Introduction